MaxPleaner/embed-notetaker/README.md

-A Rails app for taking notes.

-It allows embedding html content.
+## blogger-rails

+A Rails app; begin it by running `bundle`, `rake db:create db:migrate` (uses postgres), and `rails server`.
+Go to `localhost:3000`.

+There are a couple components to the app
+- Note taking (including embedding content from the web)
+- Event listings

+I'm not deploying this app because the html embedding makes it insecure.

+### Note Taking

 Usage:

 - "Notes" are objects with "title" and "content" attributes
 - "content" can include ERB
 - `<%= Embed.get(url).parse(css: ".css.selector", title: "Embedded Content") %>` will create a toggling section with parsed content from the url.
 - run `rake update_cache` to re-compile "content" templates

-- to access the Notes CRUD interace, `bundle`, `rails server`, then go to http://localhost:3000

-Notes:
 - The "title" value of parse()'s options hash can't include quote marks.
 It needs to be a valid CSS selector when the spaces are replaced with dashes.
-- I'm not deploying this app because the html embedding makes it insecure.